Trust funds: Everything you need to know

 There are two main categories of trusts, but there are many different types of trusts that fall into the broader categories.
 One of the main types of trusts is a revocable trust.
 These are trusts that are created during the lifetime of the grantors in which the grantors retain the right to modify or add to the terms at any time.

 The second broad category of trusts is irrevocable trusts.
-These are trusts that can be created during your lifetime or after you pass away.
+These are trusts that can be created during the grantor’s lifetime or after they pass away.
 Irrevocable trusts take ownership of the assets that are held by them in order to benefit the beneficiaries.
 An irrevocable trust may be a living or testamentary trust.

-Living trusts are trusts that are created and funded by you during your life.
+Living trusts are trusts that are created and funded by the grantor during their life.
 Testamentary trusts are irrevocable.
 These trusts are created after their creators die through the terms of the creators’ wills.
 The creators can change or cancel testamentary trusts while they are still alive by making changes to their wills.

 Setting up a trust for child beneficiaries: Types of trusts